A 79-Year-Old Woman Was Visiting Her Brother's Grave When She Was Abducted. She Was Never Seen Again.

 Hale was at the Marco Cemetery in Green County, Indiana, when authorities believed she was abducted on Oct.
 15, 1996, according to Indiana State Police.

 Later that evening, police found her vehicle at the cemetery.
-What hasn’t been seen since is Hale.
-Now, more than 20 years later, it is likely she has died, but police are still searching for answers to what happened.
+Now, decades later, it is likely she has died, but police are still searching for answers to what happened to her.

-Hale’s son, Guy Hale, told the paper about the immediate aftermath.
+Hale’s son, Guy Hale, told the paper about the aftermath of her disappearance.

 “I immediately got my wife and my kids, and we headed down there and talked to the police.
 They brought in helicopters that night to search.
 We didn’t know what could have happened to her,” Guy Hale told the Herald-Times.

 Other women went missing around the same time.
-In some cases, their deaths are now cold cases, along with Hale’s disappearance.
+Some cases, like Hale's, are now cold cases.

 - Great-Grandmother Found Stabbed To Death In Her Rural Illinois Home.
 More Than A Decade Later, The Killer Remains Free.